Volunteers are very important to us. We never underestimate the support or effectiveness of Birmingham alumni.

 We welcome interest from all alumni – you do not have to have mentored before or reached the ‘top’ of your career to be able to be a mentor and we are also keen to hear from young alumni.
 You will only be matched to a student where relevant and we provide guidance and support on the mentoring process.

 If you are interested in mentoring a student, please complete this form or e-mail email@example.com with a brief summary of your career area.

-For information on the Careers Network Mentoring Scheme visit their website:
+For information, visit the Careers Network Mentoring Scheme website.

 End of Life Bereavement Study